samiMazari/CRM_Sales_Opportunities/README.md

-# CRM_Sales_Opportunities
-B2B sales pipeline data from a fictitious company that sells computer hardware, including information on accounts, products, sales teams, and sales opportunities.

-CRM Sales Opportunities Analysis

-Introduction

-This project aims to analyze a CRM dataset containing sales opportunities for a fictitious company selling computer hardware.
-The goal is to extract insights on the performance of sales teams, agents, quarterly trends, and the most successful products.

-Data Used

-File Name: CRM_Sales_Opportunities.csv

-Key Columns:

-account: Client identifier

-sales_team: Assigned sales team

-sales_agent: Responsible agent

-product: Product involved

-opportunity_date: Date of the opportunity

-closed_date: Closing date

-deal_stage: Opportunity status (won, lost, etc.)

-Data Preparation

-Cleaning and Transformation

-Removed rows with missing closed_date.

-Converted date columns (opportunity_date, closed_date) to datetime format.

-Created new columns:

-year and quarter for quarterly trends

-win (1 if won, 0 otherwise) to facilitate analysis

-Merged multiple datasets on the account column, removing duplicates (manager_x, manager_y).

-Exploratory Data Analysis (EDA)

-Sales Team Performance

-Calculated win rate per team (win_rate = wins / total_opportunities).

-Visualized using a bar plot.

-Sales Agent Performance

-Identified the top 5 agents with the highest win rate.

-Displayed results using a bar plot.

-Quarterly Trends

-Analyzed the number of opportunities and win rate per quarter.

-Visualized using a line chart.

-Product Performance

-Identified products with the highest number of won deals.

-Sorted results and displayed using a bar plot.

-Key Findings

-Team X has the highest win rate, while Team Y is struggling.

-Agent Z is the top performer, with a high win rate.

-There is a rise in opportunities in Q2 each year.

-Product A has the highest conversion rate in won deals.

-Technologies Used

-Python (Pandas, Matplotlib, Seaborn)

-Jupyter Notebook / Google Colab for analysis

-Markdown for documentation

-Files

-crm_sales_analysis.ipynb: Notebook containing Python code

-crm_sales_report.md: Summary report in Markdown
+# CRM Sales Opportunities Analysis

+## Introduction

+Customer Relationship Management (CRM) systems are essential tools for managing interactions with customers and potential clients.
+This project focuses on analyzing a CRM dataset containing sales opportunities for a fictitious company that sells computer hardware.
+The objective is to gain insights into the performance of sales teams and agents, and determine which products have the highest success rates in sales deals.

+By leveraging Exploratory Data Analysis (EDA), we aim to uncover key trends that can help improve sales strategies and decision-making.

+## Dataset Overview

+**File Name:** `CRM_Sales_Opportunities.csv`

+**Data Source:** Maven Analytics (Fictitious dataset) [Link to data](https://app.mavenanalytics.io/datasets?search=CRM+Sales+Opportunities)

+**Dataset Description:** The dataset contains sales pipeline data, including accounts, products, sales teams, and sales opportunities.

+### Key Columns:

+- **account**: Unique identifier for each client.
+- **sales_team**: The sales team responsible for handling the opportunity.
+- **sales_agent**: The specific agent assigned to the opportunity.
+- **product**: The product associated with the opportunity.
+- **opportunity_date**: Date when the opportunity was created.
+- **closed_date**: Date when the opportunity was closed.
+- **deal_stage**: Status of the opportunity (won, lost, etc.).

+## Data Preparation and Cleaning

+To ensure the data is clean and ready for analysis, the following preprocessing steps were performed:

+### Data Cleaning

+#### Handling Missing Values:
+- Removed rows where `closed_date` was missing since they lack closure information.

+#### Date Formatting:
+- Converted `opportunity_date` and `closed_date` columns to datetime format to enable time-based analysis.

+#### Data Merging:
+- Merged multiple datasets on the `account` column.
+- Eliminated duplicate columns such as `manager_x` and `manager_y` to retain only relevant information.

+### Feature Engineering

+#### Extracted Time-Based Features:
+- Created `year` and `quarter` columns to facilitate quarterly trend analysis.

+#### Created a Binary Win Column:
+- Added a `win` column where `1` represents a won deal and `0` represents a lost deal.

+## Exploratory Data Analysis (EDA)

+EDA was performed to extract meaningful insights from the dataset.

+### 1. Sales Team Performance

+- **Metric Analyzed:** Win rate per sales team.
+- **Formula:** `win_rate = wins / total_opportunities`
+- **Visualization:** Bar plot comparing the win rates of different sales teams.
+- **Insight:** Some teams perform significantly better than others, highlighting potential areas for improvement.

+### 2. Sales Agent Performance

+- **Metric Analyzed:** Individual agent win rates.
+- **Method:**
+  - Identified the top 5 agents with the highest win rates.
+  - Sorted agents based on their success in closing deals.
+- **Visualization:** Bar plot displaying the performance of top-performing agents.
+- **Insight:** Helps in identifying the best sales agents and those who may require additional training.

+### 4. Product Performance Analysis

+- **Metric Analyzed:** Products with the highest number of won deals.
+- **Method:**
+  - Filtered data to include only won deals.
+  - Grouped by product to count the number of successful sales.
+- **Visualization:** Bar plot displaying the top-performing products.
+- **Insight:** Identifies which products have the best sales success rates, helping refine sales strategies.

+## Key Findings and Business Impact

+### Sales Agent Performance Gaps:
+- **Hayden Neloms** had the highest win rate (0.703947) with 152 oppprtunities, while **Lajuana Vencill** showed weaker performance with 231 oppprtunities and 0.549784 win rate (may need support), indicating the need for targeted training or sales process improvements.

+### Top Sales Agents:
+- The analysis identified top-performing agents who could be rewarded or used as benchmarks for training lower-performing agents.

+### Best-Selling Products:
+- **GTX Basic** had the highest win rate, making it a key product to focus on in marketing and sales strategies.

+### Best-Selling Region:
+- **The central region has the most wins with 1629 win** , making it a key region to focus on in marketing and sales strategies.

+### Best-Selling Products:
+- **The retail sector has the most wins with 799 win**, making it a key Sector to focus on in marketing and sales strategies.

+## Technologies Used

+This project was implemented using the following tools and technologies:

+### Python Libraries:
+- `pandas` for data manipulation and preprocessing.
+- `matplotlib` and `seaborn` for data visualization.
+- Jupyter Notebook / Google Colab for running analysis.

+## Repository Structure

+## Future Work (still working on it )

+### Predictive Modeling:
+- Build a machine learning model to predict the likelihood of winning an opportunity based on historical data.

+### Sales Strategy Optimization:
+- Identify patterns in lost deals to improve win rates.

+### Automated Dashboard:
+- Develop a **Power BI** or **Tableau** dashboard for real-time sales tracking.

+## Conclusion

+This project provided valuable insights into sales team performance, agent success rates, quarterly trends, and product performance.
+These findings can help businesses optimize their sales strategies, improve agent training, and allocate resources more effectively.